It's a TRAP! Task-Redirecting Agent Persuasion Benchmark for Web Agents: Evaluation results

 \subsection{\purplehl{Does the location of the injection matter?}}

-When assigning a task, the user can direct the agent to a particular location (Figure \ref{fig:targeted}) or specify only the goal (Figure \ref{fig:non-targeted}).
+When assigning a task, the user can direct the agent to a particular location (Figure \ref{fig:targeted}, Appendix) or specify only the goal (Figure \ref{fig:non-targeted}, Appendix).
 We test whether such location cues affect prompt injection success across NetworkIn (Figure \ref{fig:locations}).
 As shown in Table \ref{tab:injection-location}, prompts that specify a location generally reduce prompt injection success rates.
-The only exception is the About section, where targeting increases success from 52 \% to 59\%.
-Other sections show little or no change.
-This suggests that location-specific prompts increase the prompt injection success rate only when the referenced area is already vulnerable, while directing the agent to less exposed parts of the page makes attacks less effective.
+The only exception is the About section, where targeting increases success from $52\%$ to $59\%$.
+Other sections show little change, suggesting that location-specific prompts amplify vulnerabilities where they already exist, but are ineffective in less exposed regions.

-For LLama-4 Maverick, nearly all successful hijacks (both targeted and non-targeted) originate from the About section, further reinforcing that vulnerabilities cluster around semantically rich profile text rather than task-neutral areas.

-For LLama-4 Maverick, almost all successful prompt injections (both targeted and non-targeted, originate from the About section, further indicating that weaknesses tend to concentrate in semantically rich profile text rather than task-neutral areas.
-Aggregate results for the three open-source models appear in Table \ref{tab:injection-location}, with per-model details in Table \ref{tab:appendix-results} (Appendix).
+For LLaMA 4 Maverick, nearly all successful prompt injections (both targeted and non-targeted) originate from the About section, reinforcing that vulnerabilities cluster around semantically rich profile text rather than task-neutral areas.
+Aggregate results for the three open-source models appear in Table~\ref{tab:injection-location}, with per-model details in Table~\ref{tab:appendix-results} (Appendix).